-Loose-leaf lettuce crop is field packed into cartons.
-A carton typically contains 24 heads of romaine, weighing about 24 pounds, or 24 heads of other type of loose-leaf lettuce, weighing about 22 pounds.
-After the lettuce crop is packed, it is quickly transported to a storage facility where it is cooled and palletized at scientifically recommended temperatures.
+The spinach crop is field-packed into cartons.
+A carton typically contains about 14 to 18 bunches of spinach and has an overall weight of about 20 pounds.
+A bunch contains 8 to 12 plants.
+After the spinach crop is packed, it is quickly transported to a storage facility where it is cooled and palletized at scientifically recommended temperatures.

-Harvesting costs in this study include cartons, picking and packing, loading, and hauling the crop to the nearest cooling facility.
-We estimated a cost of \$1.15 for the carton itself, \$0.60 per carton for picking and packing, and \$0.65 per carton for loading and hauling.
+Harvesting costs in this study include the cost of cartons, picking and packing, loading, and hauling to the nearest cooling facility.
+We estimated a cost of \$1.20 for the carton itself, \$1.00 per carton for picking and packing, and \$0.65 per carton for loading and hauling.
 Selling costs are estimated at \$0.50 per carton.
 We did not include cooling costs because we did not get sufficient information on actual costs or usage of cooling facilities.